kwotsin/academic-kickstart/content/post/deep_infomax/index.md

 numbered="true"
 lightbox="true" >}}

 As seen in Figure 8, one simply produces a "fake" sample from sampling the prior distribution a feature vector of the same size as $Y$.
-A shallow MLP network then acts as a discriminator to product a scalar logit, which can then produce the probability of real/fake (e.g. via a sigmoid function).
+A shallow MLP network then acts as a discriminator to product a scalar logit for a real/fake input, which can then produce the probability of real/fake (e.g. via a sigmoid function).

 ### Final Objective